jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/lukecarson-gas-signoff.md

 Smallest-step = \frac{(Maximum-ppm)} {(Resolution)} = \frac{(9,990)} {(4,096)} = 2.439 ppm/step
 ```

+<sup>2</sup> For constraint 3, the sensor will be connected to the communication module powered by an ESP32 microcontroller.
+As stated in the communication sign-off, the microcontroller has a transmission rate of 250 Kbps and sends two packets of data at a time.
+The sensor will will output a max value of 4096 or 12 bits when converted.
+Even with the PAN ID and data type as mentioned in the communication module, one sensor reading will not take up the full 128 bits in the two-packet transmission.
+Since the ESP32 can send at a 250 Kbps rate, one reading will take less than a second to reach the head unit.

-<sup>2</sup> To meet constraint 3, Preserve Home Pro will be mounting the gas module no further than 20 feet from a location that is central to the surrounding vicinities of bedrooms.
+<sup>3</sup> To meet constraint 4, Preserve Home Pro will be mounting the gas module no further than 20 feet from a location that is central to the surrounding vicinities of bedrooms.
 This is a requirement that NFPA has set on carbon monoxide detectors and will be addressed.
 Also, from already existing carbon monoxide alarms, the installation manuals address that if a home has a bedroom hallway of 40 feet then a module will be needed at each end to make up for 40 feet.
 [3] [4]

-<sup>3</sup> For constraints 4 through 7, Preserve Home Pro looked at existing solutions from gas sensor manufacturers and developers to best suit the location of the gas module.
+<sup>4</sup> For constraints 5 through 7, Preserve Home Pro looked at existing solutions from gas sensor manufacturers and developers to best suit the location of the gas module.
 The consensus for constraints 4 and 5 was to place the modules where leaks are prevalent or where gas sources are prone to leak.[5]
 This would include piping from gas sources to appliances (if homeowners have that feature for their house) so that Preserve Home Pro could detect propane accurately.
 The module for propane detection needs to be placed near the floor because propane is heavier than air and will naturally flow to the floor.
 [5] [11] The carbon monoxide spreads evenly through the air, and its location was addressed previously, so Preserve Home Pro must meet that location.
 [3-4] [10] Ammonia is lighter than air and will naturally want to float upwards, so the module will be placed near ceilings to be in the environment where ammonia resides.
 [12] For constraints 6 and 7, our selection of location will be the best place to conduct accurate readings without external environments affecting them.
 [3-5]

-<sup>4</sup> According to the manufacturer's datasheet, Preserve Home Pro needs to meet constraints 8 and 9 to provide suitable work environments for the sensor.
+<sup>5</sup> According to the manufacturer's datasheet, Preserve Home Pro needs to meet constraints 8 and 9 to provide suitable work environments for the sensor.
 If the constraints are not met, the sensor will not function correctly and may potentially cause harm to homeowners.
 [6-7]

 ## Bill of Materials
 | DEVICE | Quantity | Price Per Unit | Total Price |